ucsb-cs56/ucsb-cs56.github.io/_topics/spring_boot_postgres.md

 No other database system comes in the free tier and is so easy to provision.

+# What are Hibernate, JPA, JDBC

+Hibernate, JPA and JDBC are parts of the "middleware" that connect your Spring Boot application to a relational database.
+A deeper discussion is beyond the scope of this short article, but is is helpful to at least have that context, so that if/when you run into problems, you are aware that searches that include these keywords may be relevant.

 # Postgres Spring Boot Tutorials

 * <https://dzone.com/articles/bounty-spring-boot-and-postgresql-database>